-The up-convolution by factor s of signal g(y) with kernel $\kappa(y)$ is the convolution of the s-diluted version of g(y) with $\kappa(y)$.
+The up-convolution with stride s of signal g(y) with kernel $\kappa(y)$ is the convolution of the s-diluted version of g(y) with $\kappa(y)$.

-Since the matrix corresponding to up-convolution by factor s is the transpose of a convolution matrix, up-convolution is sometimes also called transposed convolution.5
+Since the matrix corresponding to up-convolution with stride s is the transpose of a convolution matrix, up-convolution is sometimes also called $transposed\ convolution.^5$

-What matters in the definition of up-convolution is its format, not the values in κ : In a neural network, the coefficients of κ are learned, and all we know is that there is some stride-s convolution kernel (namely, $k(y) = \kappa(p - 1 - y)$) from which the up-convolution could be derived as described above.
+What matters in the definition of up-convolution is its format, not the values in κ : In a neural network, the coefficients of κ are learned, and all we know is that there is some stride-s convolution kernel (namely, $k(y) = \kappa(p-1-y)$) from which the up-convolution could be derived as described above.